 4 Monetary assets and liabilities are assets and liabilities to be received or paid in fixed or determinable amounts of cash.
-Monetary assets and liabilities are assets and liabilities to be received or paid in fixed or determinable amounts of cash.

 1.d.2 COMMISSIONS AND INCOME FROM OTHER ACTIVITIES

 Commissions received with regards to banking and similar services provided (except for those that are integral part of the effective interest rate), revenues from property development and revenues from services provided in connection with lease contracts fall within the scope of IFRS 15 "Revenue from Contracts with Customers".